Determining the sales tax treatment of shipping and handling can be complicated. The short answer is: the rules vary by state.

 Sales tax is exempt if:

-The shipping charges are incurred after the title has passed to the buyer and
+The buyer incurs the shipping charges after the title passes to them and

 The item is exempt